SPECIALTY INSURANCE SOLUTIONS

 Your D&O policy typically includes the requirement to defend your organization against lawsuits.
 Your insurer steps in with their years of D&O experience and works on your behalf to settle, defend or dismiss the claim.
 For many organizations without proper D&O coverage, the cost to defend yourself against a suit can be permanently damaging — even if the suit against you settles in your favour.

-Supplemental Applications – Commercial
+Applications – Commercial

 Applications – Non-Profit